darkrenaissance/darkfi/doc/src/testnet/dao.md

 $ ./drk broadcast < mint_dao_mldy_tx
 ```

-After finalization we will see the dao holding its own
+After confirmation we will see the dao holding its own
 governance tokens in its treasury:

 ```